pnnl/tesp/doc/Design_Reference.rst

 controllers use that clearing price subscription, compared to their bid price, to adjust the HVAC thermostat setpoint.
-As noted above, the EnergyPlus building also uses the clearing price to determine how much to adjust its thermostat setting.
-Figure 3 shows several other keyword values published by the double-auction market and thermostat controllers; these are mainly used to define “ramps” for the controller bidding strategies.
+As noted above, the EnergyPlus building also uses the clearing price to determine how much to adjust its thermostat setting. :numref:`fig_msg_flows` shows several other keyword values published by the double-auction market and thermostat controllers; these are mainly used to define “ramps” for the controller bidding strategies.
 See the GridLAB-D documentation, or TESP design